top of page

 Etiology: allergic reaction to Coccidioides immitis

-Appearance: erythema nodosum or erythema multiforme
+Reactive manifestation: erythema nodosum, erythema multiforme

 Collodion baby